ocaml-flambda/flambda-backend/ocaml/jane/doc/local-intro.md

 ...
 ```

-To enable this feature, you need to pass the `-extension local` flag
-to the compiler.
-Without this flag, `local_` is not recognized as a
-keyword.

 These values live on a separate stack, and are popped off at the end
 of the _region_.
 Generally, the region ends when the surrounding
 function returns, although read [the reference](local-reference.md) for more